sybrandy/cas_utils/jsgrep/README.md

 For DMD: dmd -O -releaes jsgrep.d

+If DMD is installed, you can also use the associated Makefile to generate the different builds.
+There are three make targets:

+* release -- Creates a release build.
+* debug -- Creates a version with debugging statements enabled.
+* profile -- Creates a version with profiling turned on.

 ## KNOWN LIMITATIONS/DEFECTS

 Currently, we do not grep for values.
 This can be done by piping the reults